noleme/noleme-vault/README.md

 ## III.
 Usage

-A basic exemple of using this library with a `yml` configuration file:
+A basic example of using this library with a `yml` configuration file:

 Given a dummy configuration file `my_conf.yml`: